Easy Korean Fried Chicken Recipe (Air Fryer or Oven)

 - toasted sesame seeds

-- scallions, (green onions), diced
+- scallions (green onions), diced

-- lime, cut into wedges for squeezing onto crispy fried chicken
+- lime cut into wedges for squeezing onto crispy fried chicken

 Instructions

-- Pat chicken thigh pieces dry with paper towels.
-In a large bowl, toss the chicken with the oil and sprinkle it with seasonings (salt, pepper, garlic powder, ground ginger).
-Toss with corn starch, until coated evenly.
+- Pat chicken thigh (1 ½-2 lbs) pieces dry with paper towels.
+In a large bowl, toss the chicken with the oil and sprinkle it with seasonings (salt (½ -1 tsp), pepper (½ tsp), garlic powder (½ tsp), ground ginger (½ tsp).
+Toss with corn starch (3 TBL), until coated evenly.

 - Cook coated chicken in single layers for 8 minutes, turn and cook an additional 7-8 minutes until crispy, doing in batches if necessary.
 See notes for how to oven bake.